 Users able to navigate the website or app easily, finding what they are looking for without putting in much of an effort, are likely to stay long.
 This raises the stakes of web development and web designing, to offer powerful yet simple user experience, optimized for the device.
 Web development now becomes a strategic activity, packing in the optimal list of features, in a simple easy-to-navigate design, and ensuring good UX at the same time.
-This trend of rolling out simple, yet powerful UX will gain further ground in 2017.
+This trend of rolling out simple, yet powerful UX will gain further ground in coming years.

 3. Collaborative Tools Gain CentreStage

 The cloud and mobility are well entrenched, offering executives a world of convenience to work from anywhere, at any time.
 However, online collaboration still requires supporting infrastructure.
-Among the various solutions that have come up to facilitate collaboration, Microsoft SharePoint leads the pack, and is likely to continue its domination in 2017.
+Among the various solutions that have come up to facilitate collaboration, Microsoft SharePoint leads the pack, and is likely to continue its domination in future.
 Microsoft SharePoint is basically a collaboration and document management platform, enabling groups to set up a centralized space to share documents.